turingschool/lesson_plans/ruby_04-apis_and_scalability/js_refactor_tractor.md

     7 : "Plong"
   };
 ```
-So now a dozen or more if statements is down to one.
+So now a dozen-ish if statements are down to one.
 Is this the best solution for this problem?
 Maybe not.
 But the hash method can be a useful refactoring tool.

 ##### 3. Recursion